 Smith said he was eating lunch on the back porch of his home, which is located one driveway down from where the hoop house is located.
 He saw a black helicopter fly over at about 40 mph and an estimated 400 feet above the property.
 He said it did not hover.
 Narcotics teams around the state do flyovers at this time of year when marijuana plants are nearing maturity and ready to harvest.

-Almost immediately, one of Smith’s patients who was living in an Airstream several hundred feet away from the hoop house, called Smith to tell him that deputies were on the property.
+Almost immediately, one of Smith’s patients, who was living in an Airstream several hundred feet away from the hoop house, called Smith to tell him that deputies were on the property.
 They had edged around the driveway’s locked power gate.
 They had no search warrant.

-Officers, who arrived at 1:45 p.m., asked for additional paperwork besides the cards; although not required by law.
+Officers, who arrived at 1:45 p.m., asked for additional paperwork besides the cards, although that’s not required by law.
 Smith complied.
 When they still refused to leave, Smith allowed them into the hoop house to count the plants and take photos.
 (The deputy’s report erroneously says the search warrant was “executed” at 1:45 p.m.)

-“I had the prosecutor on the phone, begging her to let me fix this foot and a half piece of plastic.
-I’m hearing impaired so it was difficult for me to hear her, but I said, “Mrs. Prosecutor, come out and see this for yourself.
-Will you work with me on this?
+“I had the prosecutor on the phone, begging her to let me fix this foot-and-a-half piece of plastic.
+I’m hearing impaired, so it was difficult for me to hear her, but I said, ‘Mrs. Prosecutor, come out and see this for yourself.
+Will you work with me on this?’
 I’m begging her like a little kid.”

 Smith said Fanara approved the search warrant at about 4 p.m.
 Although other prosecutors have left marijuana plants intact if there was a legal question (such as Kalkaska Prosecutor Brian Donnelly), Fanara ordered the plants torn from the ground.
-Charlevoix Prosecutor John Jarema wasn’t involved in the approval of the affidavit, but said Fanara trusted the deputy’s account that the enclosure was illegal.
+Charlevoix Prosecutor John Jarema wasn’t involved in the approval of the affidavit but said Fanara trusted the deputy’s account that the enclosure was illegal.

-One of the patients, Dan, said he uses medical marijuana for pain he still suffers from falling down a stairway; getting hit by a car as he was walking down a street; and getting hit by a car while bike riding three years ago.
+One of the patients, Dan, said he uses medical marijuana for pain he still suffers from falling down a stairway, getting hit by a car as he was walking down a street, and getting hit by a car while bike riding three years ago.
 “I about cried when I got the phone call.
 I don’t know what I’m going to do.”